Here are 30 Measuring instruments for mechanical engineers. Every Mechanical Engineering student or employee should know about this.

 - 49 pieces ranging from 0.5 to 24.5 mm in steps of 0.5 mm

 - Four pieces ranging from 25 to 100 mm in steps of 25 mm

 Bore Dial Gauge is used to measure the inner diameter of the hole, it is a gauge fitted with a plunger dial gauge.
 In this video, you are able to know how to measure diameter with a bore dial gauge.

 Bore dial gauge used within the standard range that means bore dial gauge have a standard set of pins(anvils) with the variable range of up to 2 mm.

 25. Feeler Gauge

 A Feeler gauge is used to measure the clearance between two parallel flat faces for example piston and cylinder.
-As the name suggests, feeler gauge called as to measure neither tide nor freely.
+As the name suggests, the feeler gauge is called to measure neither tide nor freely.